 Finding your way around.
 Getting from point A to point B.

-is a field of study that focuses on the process of monitoring and
+is a field of study that focuses on the process of

-controlling the movement of a craft or vehicle from one place to another.
+the movement of a craft or vehicle from one place to another.

 The field of navigation includes four general categories: land navigation,